Shahrokh Razmjou

-Shahrokh Razmjou is an Iranian archaeologist and historian, specializing in Achaemenid Archaeology and History.
+Shahrokh Razmjou (Persian: شاهرخ رزمجو) is an Iranian archaeologist and historian, specializing in Achaemenid Archaeology and History.
 He received his PhD in Achaemenid Archaeology at the University of London.
-He established the Inscriptions Hall (1998-9) and the Centre for Achaemenid Studies (2001) at the National Museum of Iran.
-He was curator of Ancient Iran in the Department of the Middle East, British Museum (2009-2012) and during this time, he produced a new updated translation of the text on the Cyrus Cylinder from Babylonian to Persian.
+He established the Inscriptions Hall (1998–1999) and the Centre for Achaemenid Studies (2001) at the National Museum of Iran.
+He was curator of Ancient Iran in the Department of the Middle East, British Museum (2009–2012) and during this time, he produced a new updated translation of the text on the Cyrus Cylinder from Babylonian to Persian.
 He also excavated the ancient man-made caves of Niyasar, Kashan.
 He is currently teaching at the Department of Archaeology, University of Tehran.